meilisearch/documentation/learn/getting_started/quick_start.md

 Data written to a **Docker container is not persistent** and is wiped every time the container is stopped.
 We recommend using a shared Docker volume between containers and host machines to provide persistent storage.

-You can learn more about Docker on the [official documentation](https://docs.docker.com/get-docker/).
+You can learn more about Docker by consulting [its official documentation](https://docs.docker.com/get-docker/).
 :::

 ::: tab APT